m-bouville/predict_elec/README.md

 **Input**
 - LR and RF predictions
 - Median (`q50`) output from stage 1
-- Potentially: raw features similar to those used in the quantile NN
   - also, `q75` minus `q25` (uncertainty proxy)?

 **Output**
 - A single point forecast optimized for mean accuracy

 **Training**
-- no quantiles (e.g. MAE or MSE)
+- A small dense neural network minimizing MSE, not quartiles
-- Trained independently from the quantile NN
-- No gradient flow or feedback to Stage 1
+- Trained independently from the quantile NN: no gradient flow or feedback to Stage 1

 **Role**
 - Correct systematic bias
 - Optimize operational point accuracy

-### Features
-The NN is trained using:
-- exogenous features (temperature, school holidays),
-- week-ends plus Fourier-like sine waves at different scales (day, year),
-- moving averages of recent consumption (but not so recent as to cause leaks),
-- predictions from baseline models used as features: **linear regression (LR)** and **random forest (RF)**
-  - LR and RF are *not* ensembled directly: they are treated as informative input features.

 ---